-This 2-lane boat launch at 649 Shirley Street affords access to the northern side of the harbor, near Logan Airport, through most of the tide.
-It offers ample parking, but no floats.
-However, you are allowed temporary tie-up at the town marina to move and/or pick up crew after launching or before hauling.
+This two-lane boat launch at 649 Shirley Street affords access to the northern side of the harbor, near Logan Airport, through most of the tide.
+It offers ample parking and a dock.
 Daily fee is $5, payable at the harbormaster’s building.

 A free, 2-lane ramp can be found on Terminal Street on the Little Mystic Channnel.
 This urban launch facility—which is also used by duck boats and shown as the “Little Mystic Access Area” on Google Maps—offers ample parking and all-tide, deep-water access to Boston’s Inner Harbor.
 However, the City of Boston neglected to install a courtesy float, so there is no convenient place to tie up after launching or when you want to haul your boat.
 Opens at 7:00 a.m.; closes at 11:00 p.m.

 The Wellington-Mystic River launch facility near the Wellington MBTA station in Medford is a single-lane ramp with parking nearby and a float system.
 To access Boston Harbor, some 3 miles downriver, you will need to negotiate a set of locks.